MGXlab/Viromics-Workshop-MGX/_episodes/13-assembly.md

 ---
 title: "Metavirome assembly"
-teaching: 15
+teaching: 20
-exercises: 20
+exercises: 40
 questions:
 - "What is a sequence assembly?"
 - "How is different a cross-assembly from a normal assembly?"
 objectives:
 - "Run a cross-assembly with all the samples."
 - "Assemble each sample separately and combine the results."
-- "Assess the differences between the two approaches."
 keypoints:
 - "With sequence assembly we get longer, more meaningful genomic fragments from short sequencing reads."
-- "In a cross-assembly, reads coming from the same species in different samples are merged into the same scaffold."
+- "In a cross-assembly, reads coming from the same species in different samples are merged into the same contig."
 ---

 ## Assembly and cross-assembly

 *Sequence assembly* is the reconstruction of long contiguous genomic sequences (called *contigs* or *scaffolds*) from short sequencing reads.
 Before 2014, a common approach in metagenomics was to compare the short sequencing reads to the genomes of known organisms in the database (and some studies today still take this approach).
-However, recall that most of the sequences of a metavirome are unknown, meaning that they yield no results when comparing them to the databases.
+However, recall that most of the sequences of a metavirome are unknown, meaning that they yield no matches when are compared to the databases.
 Because of this, we need of database-independent approaches to describe new viral sequences.
-As bioinformatics tools improved, sequence assembly enabled recovery of longer sequences of the metagenomic datasets.
+As bioinformatic tools improved, sequence assembly enabled recovery of longer sequences of the metagenomic datasets.
 Having a longer sequence means having more information to classify it, so using metagenome assembly helps to characterize complex communities such as the gut microbiome.

-In a cross-assembly, **multiple samples are combined and assembled together**, allowing the discovery of shared sequence elements between the samples.
-If a virus (or other sequence element) is present in several samples, its sequencing reads from the different samples will be joined into one scaffold.
-After this we can know which scaffolds are present in which sample by mapping the sequencing reads from each sample to the cross-assembly.
-The first crAssphage, one of the most prevalent bacteriophages in the human gut, was discovered following this assembly approach in the same samples you are analyzing ([Dutilh et al 2014](https://www.nature.com/articles/ncomms5498/)).

-We will follow two different assembly strategies and assess the differences.
+In this lesson you will assemble the metaviromes in two different ways.

 ### Cross-Assembly

+In a cross-assembly, **multiple samples are combined and assembled together**, allowing for the discovery of shared sequence elements between the samples.
+If a virus (or other sequence element) is present in several samples, its sequencing reads from the different samples will be assembled together in one contig.
+After this we can know which contigs are present in which sample by mapping the sequencing reads from each sample to the cross-assembly.

-You will perform a cross-assembly as in [Dutilh et al 2014](https://www.nature.com/articles/ncomms5498/).
+You will perform a cross-assembly as in [Dutilh et al., 2014](https://www.nature.com/articles/ncomms5498/).
 For this, merge the sequencing reads from all the samples into one single file called `all_samples.fasta`.
-We will use the assembler program SPAdes ([Bankevich et al J Comput Biol 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3342519/)), which is based on de Bruijn graph assembly from kmers and allows for uneven depths, making it suitable for metagenome assembly and assembly of randomly amplified datasets.
-As stated above, this cross-assembly will combine the metagenomic sequencing reads from all twelve viromes into contigs/scaffolds.
+We will use the assembler program SPAdes ([Bankevich et al., 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3342519/)), which is based on de Bruijn graph assembly from kmers and allows for uneven depths, making it suitable for metagenome assembly.
+As stated above, this cross-assembly will combine the metagenomic sequencing reads from all twelve viromes into contigs.
 Because of the data we have, we will run SPAdes with parameters `--iontorrent` and `--only-assembler`, and parameters `-s` and `-o` for the input and output.
 Look at the help message with `spades.py -h` to know more details about the parameters.
 Look at the questions below while the command is running (around 10 minutes).

 ~~~
 # merge the sequences